NicoloPecco/RS-FetMRI/README.md

 - Matlab2013 (or above);
 - SPM12 (or above);
 - The user must download the CRL Fetal Brain Atlas images  – GW 21 through 37– from <http://crl.med.harvard.edu/research/fetal_brain_atlas/> and then unzip the 'STA*.nii.gz' file (i.e. STA21.nii.gz --> STA21.nii).
-These file must be inserted in the subfolder ‘Template_orig’ which is found within the ‘Templates’ folder.
+These file must be inserted in the subfolder ‘Template_orig’ which is found within the ‘Templates’ folder;
+- Initialization.

 # Initialization

 We strongly encourage the users to read the user manual, expecially for the initialization step, before to run any analyses.
+Enter the ‘art’ folder within the ‘RS-FetMRI’ package.
+This folder contains **three configuration files** (‘.cfg’).
+Within each of the configuration file, **three paths (‘image_dir’, ‘motion_dir’ and ‘mask_file’) need to be modified** before any analysis can be exploited (See supplementary Initialization in the User Manual).
-The RS-FetMRI preprocessing package can be placed on the local machine in an arbitrary location.
-Before launching the code, the user should modify three paths (‘image_dir’, ‘motion_dir’ and ‘mask_file’) specified in each of the three configuration files located in the ‘art’ folder.
-If the ART toolbox was previously installed, it should only be removed from the MATLAB paths and then updated with the new script path instead.
+If the ART toolbox was previously installed, it should be removed from the MATLAB paths and then updated with the new script path instead.
+Once the configuration files were modified, **open Matlab** software and **set the current folder** within the ‘RS-FetMRI’ folder and press the run button.

 # TestSet